-Minimum capital requirement General regime 125,000 EUR + 0.02% x (net value of managed portfolios excluding mandates\ - 250 million EUR Amount 1 THE HIGHEST OF THE This amount is capped at 10 million euros AND FOLLOWING Amount 2 A quarter of general costs for the year N-1 Managed portfolios excluding mandates: collective investments under French or foreign law, excluding leverage a) in the form of a company, which has fully delegated management of their portfolio to the asset management company; b) in the form of funds, managed by the asset management company, including portfolios for which it has delegated management but excluding portfolios it manages by delegation.
-Asset management companies authorised on the basis of the AIFM Directive
+125,000 euros supplemented, when the net value of managed portfolios excluding mandates exceeds 250 million euros, with additional capital of 0.02% x (net value of portfolios managed excluding mandates - 250 million euros)

+The quantitative requirement corresponding to this amount is capped at 10 million euros.

+A quarter of fixed overheads in the previous year

+- Managed portfolios excluding mandates: collective investments under French or foreign law, excluding leverage - a) in the form of a company, which has delegated overall management of its portfolio to the asset management company; - b) in the form of a fund managed by the asset management company, including portfolios for which it has delegated management but excluding portfolios it manages by delegation.
+Outstandings corresponding to the investment, on behalf of managed collective investments, in other in-house funds, is not taken into account here.